miklevin/MikeLev.in/_posts/2025-07-12-phantom-dialogue-ai-regression-testing.md

 "little death" night's sleep.
 What is continuity of self, after all.
 You see I'm naming the little guy in Pipulate Chip O'Theseus.
 And the model itself is going to be swapped out occasionally as we upgrade.

+### 🐣 The Quest for Persistent Demo State and Discussion Continuity

 It's super-interesting that in trying to get the demo to survive across server reboots you found the continuous discussion system.
 You know that I think is